particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 This also makes it significantly easier to use a combination of mobile app and web app, depending on what your customers prefer to use.

+Note that these are recommendations; if you wish to use two-legged customer accounts and send Particle API calls directly from your mobile app you can do so, however there is no built-in support.

-### Provisioning settings
+### BLE Provisioning settings

-There are a number of configurable parameters needed for device provisioning:
+There are a number of configurable parameters needed for device provisioning over BLE:

 - BLE service UUIDs.
 These are embedded in the device firmware and also in your mobile app.
 Changing these settings prevents other mobile apps from being able to interact with your devices.